KG700/explore-space/README.md

 - Add router application so url updates with /rockets or /dragons when selected.

 #### Design Improvements
+- Make card size for each space ship list item a consistent dimension
 - Add a logo
 - Add a favicon